Certificates, certifications, and licenses formally recognize knowledge, skill sets, and qualifications, but…

 Does having a certificate mean you’re certified?

-No, certificates do not mean you’re certified, but they can help prepare for certification exams.
+No, certificates do not mean you’re certified, but they can help prepare for other certification exams based on your professional development goals.

 Certification